naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the mole of oxygen molecules excited when he walked out of the singles bar?
-He got Avogadro's number!
+Why was the JavaScript developer sad?
+Because he didn't know how to "null" his feelings.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)